I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 There are over 200 public art works and historic monuments that are owned by the city.

 Toronto is home to over 70 film festivals.
 TIFF – the Toronto International Film Festival is an annual occurrence every September.
-Lots of big name movie stars make an appearance while it is on.
+Lots of big name movie stars make an appearance while it’s on.

-Twenty two Members of Parliament represent Toronto in the House of Commons in Ottawa.
+Twenty five Members of Parliament represent Toronto in the House of Commons in Ottawa.

-Twenty two MPP’s represent Toronto in Ontario’s Provincial government.
+Twenty five MPP’s represent Toronto in Ontario’s Provincial government.

 There are approximately 50,000 employees working for City of Toronto government – including those that work on agencies, boards or commissions.

-There are 9,520 streets in Toronto.
+There are approximately 9,520 streets in Toronto covering 5,600 km.
 The longest street is Lawrence Avenue East (other than Yonge Street.)

-There are over 1.6 million trips every day on the TTC (Toronto Transit Commission) which includes subways, buses and streetcars.
+As of 2022 there are over 1.8 million trips every day on the TTC (Toronto Transit Commission) which includes subways, buses, and streetcars.

 Toronto’s transit system is the second largest in North America and has the highest per capita ridership rate.
 I do wish they’d work harder to clean up the subway stations though.